Flipkaboom/SEP_not_Pandas/README.md

 #### <u>Alejandro Guerena Gonzalez</u>
 - Finding and testing github project that don't have errors with existing coverage tools
 - Instrumenting and improving coverage for data_structures/tree_234.cpp

+#### <u>Saloni Bhandari</u>
+- Setup testing
+- Fixing cMakeLists.txt to include all functions in coverage report
+- Instrumenting and improving coverage for math/ncr_modulo_p.cpp
+- Adding documentation for readme

 <Write what each group member did>